Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 Duet 3 Mainboard 6HC v1.02c and later, and Duet 3 Mainboard 6XD v1.02 and later, have an RS485 adapter built-in.
 For Mini 5+ and older versions of 6HC and 6XD, external RS485 transceivers can be used.

-*Image: A Duet 3 Mainboard 6XD v1.02 connected to a Modbus RTU temperature and humitidy sensor, using the built-in RS485 adapter.*
+*Image: A Duet 3 Mainboard 6XD v1.02 connected to a Modbus RTU temperature and humidity sensor, using the built-in RS485 adapter.*
 ## What is RS485?

 RS485 is a serial communication standard, and is one of the most widely used.
 It has a number of advantages over other standards that make it particularly suitable for noisy industrial areas.